2023 Annual Holiday Gift List for Yarn Crafter

-Stitch Dictionaries are an integral part of many knitwear designers and none does it better than Barbara Walker
+So, Stitch Dictionaries are an integral part of many knitwear designers’ libraries.
+And, no one does it better than Barbara Walker.

 7. Eucalan Wool/Knits Wash Gift-Pack(promotional link) – I will often use shampoo or some lesser substitute to wash my woolens, but the no-rinse, lanolin-rich Eucalan is a much better product for the job.

-I usually gather up a small load of socks/sweaters/scarves, etc. and do a soak/spin load in my washing machine.
-Eucalan leaves the garments fresh and soft.
+And, I usually gather up a small load of socks/sweaters/scarves, etc. and do a soak/spin load in my washing machine.
+Also, Eucalan leaves the garments fresh and soft.

-9. Complete Knitting and Crochet Accessories (promotional link) – Every knitter needs an assortment of small scissors, needle gauge, tape measure, etc.
+9. Complete Knitting and Crochet Accessories (promotional link) – Really, every knitter needs an assortment of small scissors, needle gauge, tape measure, etc.

 10. Rechargeable Necking Crafting Light (promotional link) – Never have I ever heard a knitter or crocheter say “There’s way too much light for me to do stitch work!”

-Getting one of these neck lights that is rechargeable, lightweight and that you can position to point directly at your work, will give you just as much extra light as you want/need.
+And, these neck lights that are rechargeable and lightweight.
+And, you can position them to point directly at your work.
+They’ll give you just as much extra light as you want/need.

 So, hopefully you were distracted with all these great gift ideas.
 I’ve done very little knitting since Wednesday on my current project.